vibhatha/nexoan/docs/architecture/overview.md

 ## System Overview

-**OpenGIN** is a multi-database, microservices-based data management system that handles entities with metadata, attributes, and relationships.
+**OpenGIN** is a data orchestration and networking framework.
+It is based on a polyglot database and a microservices-based design that handles entities with metadata, attributes, and relationships.
 The architecture follows a layered approach with REST/gRPC communication protocols.

 ---